Bertrand-DB/Bertrand-DB/README.md

 - I’m currently learning C and C++
 - I’m doing bachelor's degree in computer engineering
 - I study at the Universidade Federal da Paraíba (UFPB) [Paraíba Federal University]
+- You can contact me by the email bertranddbezerra@gmail.com